 Bournemouth cliffs have been stabilised by the construction of a concrete promenade with long groynes.
 The consequent containment of loss of material from Bournemouth cliffs had essentially increased the erosion at Hengistbury Head as the arrival of material from the South-west had decreased .
 The building of groynes at Hengistbury has helped to contain this loss.
 Highcliffe had a very large concave beach defence erected in the 1960's below Steamer Point and considerable work has also been done at nearby Barton.
 Interestingly the beaches at Mudeford and Highcliffe have built up considerably in the last 30 years while the trailing sandbank off Mudeford Spit new seems less prominent.
 The end of Mudeford Sandspit has also been reinforced with a rock groyne

 While the sea defences erected at Bournemouth and at Hengistbury Head have significantly slowed the erosion, regrettably it is difficult to see how full equilibrium can now be restored within this area, without the utilisation of new techniques.
 There has been concern of a breach across barn Field which would turn Hengistbury Head into an Island.
-There are mixed opinions regarding this possibility with some considering such a disaster almost inevitable within the next 50 years while others put the risk at 3% or less.
+There are mixed opinions regarding this possibility with some considering such a disaster almost inevitable within the next 50 years while others (arguably the more expert opinion) put the risk at 3% or less.

 One defence scheme used at Hengistbury Head is to regularly replenish the beach with shingle.
 Shingle is less prone to long shore drift and reduces the overall loss of sand, however it does not completely solve the problem and has to be repeated approximately every ten years.
 It is also wildly unpopular with those who enjoy the sandy nature of the Hengistbury beaches.
 Major beach replenishment last took place at Hengistbury Head in 2005/6, focussing mainly on the vulnerable area to the south of Barn field In 2010 beach replenishment was conducted along Fishermans Walk and Southbourne Beaches.
 Here though the majority of the replenishment was sand.

 The method used for beach replenishment involves building a temporary 50 cms (approx) diameter pipeline from the beach to a dredger, which moored about 300 meters off the shore.
 The dredger pumps up the sand as a slurry from the sea bead and this is then transported to the beach through the pipeline.
 The crucial part of this operation is the assembly of the pipe which is in 20 meter (approx) sections of rigid steel tubing.
-This is built on the beach and foated out to the dedger.
-In order to ensure that there is not too much lateral force on the steel pipe a tug is positioned half way from dedger to beach and prevents the tide buckiling the pipe.
+This is built on the beach and floated out to the dedger.
+In order to ensure that there is not too much lateral force on the steel pipe a tug is positioned half way from dredger to beach and prevents the tide buckling the pipe.

 Along with a set of new groynes either side of the original 1938 long groyne a Gabion Revetment has been built to protect the weakest point in the eastern end of Hengistbury Head, on the South beach just before Hengistbury Head rises up to Warren Hill.
 While this thing is hardly a picture of Beauty it does provide an effective defence and will hopefully prevent Hengistbury Head becoming Hengistbury Island.
 One major problem with the gabion revetments is their life span.
-Inevitably, as they exist in a very harsh environment, their useful life is limited
+Inevitably, as they exist in a very harsh environment, their useful life is limited.

 While all this human activity and hard work continues, Hengistbury Head is also lending a hand in its own defence.
 As the cliff has receded, the Ironstone Doggers have been slowly slipping down onto the beach and rebuilding the defences stolen by the Hengistbury Mining Company and others.
 It can be seen, on the beach at Hengistbury Head, that where Ironstone Doggers are most prevalent, the cliff has regressed less.